milobravman/milobravman.github.io/pages/zconntact.markdown

 My middle name is Bravman, so while my legal name is Milo Lynch there are times where I have gone by Milo Bravman but that is still me.

-Reach me by Email MiloBravman20@gmail.com
+Reach me by email MiloBravman20@gmail.com

 Here is my [Resume](../assests/resume.pdf){:target="_blank"}